 When you get a new device, the Code42 CrashPlan app can help you transfer files, move your backup, and update settings.
 If you are switching from one operating system to another (like going from Windows to OS X), and you are using version 5.0.x of the CrashPlan app, then you should carefully follow the tutorial below to reconnect to the previous device’s backup archive.
-However, if you are using version 5.1.x or later of the CrashPlan app, then you should use the replace device wizard to transfer files and settings instead.

 This process assumes your new device has a different operating system or file system than your previous device.
 If not, follow the normal process for replacing your device.

 - Download and install the latest version of CrashPlan.

 - Sign in to your existing account.